 The Political Economy of International Development

 This course explores the political economy of development strategies within the context of neoliberal globalization.
 It focuses on both the evolving market-oriented approaches and alternative development strategies.
 Case studies drawn from Latin America, Asia and Africa examine the design, implementation, and performance of the various development models.
-This course, offered jointly by the Departments of Geography and Political Science, is restricted to graduate students.
+This course is restricted to graduate students.

-The following are some of the books that will be heavily used in the course: David Harvey, A Brief History of Neoliberalism (2005); Karl Polanyi, The Great Transformation (2001); John Rapley, Understanding Development, 3rd ed.
-(2007); Joseph Stiglitz, Globalization and Its Discontents (2002); Atul Kohli, Poverty amid Plenty in the New India (2012), R. Sandbrook & Ali Burak Guven, eds, Civilizing Globalization: A Survival Guide (revised and expanded ed., 2014), and R. Sandbrook, Reinventing the Left in the Global South (2014 – available in September).
+The following are some of the books that will be heavily used in the course: David Harvey, A Brief History of Neoliberalism (2005); Karl Polanyi, The Great Transformation (2001); Atul Kohli, Poverty amid Plenty in the New India (2012), and R. Sandbrook, Reinventing the Left in the Global South (2014).

 Format and Requirements

-This is a seminar course in which one-third of the sessions are introduced by an instructor and two-thirds by students.
-Participants will make two oral presentations, write one research paper (due in the spring term), prepare four brief (two-page) critical reflections on key readings and write a take-home test.
+This is a seminar course in which one-third of the sessions are introduced by the instructor and two-thirds by students.
+Participants will make one oral presentation, prepare two brief (two-page) critical reflections on key readings, and write one essay (due after the end of classes) that reflects on one of the key themes of the course